Cannabis intoxication; Intoxication - marijuana (cannabis); Pot; Mary Jane; Weed; Grass; Cannabis

 Marijuana ("pot") intoxication is the euphoria, relaxation, and sometimes undesirable side effects that can occur when people use marijuana.
 The ability to perform complex tasks may be adversely affected.
 Many users report excessive appetite after marijuana use.

-Some states in the Unites States permit marijuana to be used legally to treat certain medical problems.
-Other states have also legalized its general use.
+Most states in the United States permit marijuana to be used legally to treat certain medical problems.
+Many states have also decriminalized or legalized its general use.

 The intoxicating effects of marijuana include relaxation, sleepiness, and mild euphoria (getting high).

 Smoking marijuana leads to fast and predictable signs and symptoms.
 Eating marijuana can cause slower, and sometimes less predictable, effects.